(keep reading to learn what happened)

 And while Justin thinks that Jon Taffer “is a really nice guy,” he still wouldn’t do it again because “I don’t like being yelled at.
 The yelling wasn’t so bad.
 It was the stress.”

-With that being said, I did see a post on Reddit from someone who said they visited the bar and the bar has gotten rid of all of Jon Taffer’s aesthetic changes.
+Finally, I also saw a post on Reddit from someone who said they visited the bar and the bar has gotten rid of all of Jon Taffer’s aesthetic changes.

 That person also said the bar wasn’t maintained well and there were issues like peeling paint and sticky floors.